-Generally, to contextualize an idea, statement or event is to place it within its larger setting in which it acquires its true and complete meaning.
+Answer: Generally, to contextualize an idea, statement or event is to place it within its larger setting in which it acquires its true and complete meaning.
 Contextualization aids comprehension.
 For example, an arithmetic problem may not seem very practical until it is seen within a story problem; the real-life situation contextualizes the math problem and makes it more understandable.
 In Christian evangelism, to contextualize is to tailor the presentation of the gospel to the wider sociological context in order to achieve greater understanding and, therefore, greater acceptance of the message.

 Various churches and missionary efforts through the years have used varying levels of contextualization.
 At one end of the spectrum is no contextualization at all.
 On the foreign field, this means that the gospel is presented in Western terms that may not be understood by the indigenous peoples.
 Truth is presented with no regard for the background, experience or thinking of the hearers.
 In America, we sometimes see churches that refuse to adapt music or programs to the surrounding culture.
 Gospel truth remains, but it is set in a rigid framework that allows little room for creativity.

 At the other end of the contextualization spectrum is too much adaptation.
 A message is presented in terms that are easily understood by the audience, but truth is compromised.
 We see this in places where Christian customs have been added to pagan belief systems, resulting in a confused syncretic of doctrine, and in churches that try to incorporate modern philosophy into their theology, whether or not it’s biblical.
 The result is a watering down of the truth.